BeingFreelancer

 How to Spot Bad Clients Before You Apply

 Every veteran freelancer has a horror story.
-Learn how to decode job postings, spot scope creep, and avoid nightmare clients on platforms like Upwork and Fiverr.
+Learn how to decode job postings, spot scope creep, and avoid nightmare clients.

 BF